vuetifyjs/nuxt-module/README.md

 })
 ```

-and the module will load your configuration:
+and your module will load your configuration via `vuetify:registerModule` Nuxt hook:
 ```ts
 // modules/my-vuetify-module
 export default defineNuxtModule({